uffoltzl/next-exercises/6-ssr-exercises/README.md

 ```

 **Note:** Unlike create-react-app, we need to run the `dev` command, not `start`.
 The `start` command is used to run a _production_ server; we'll learn more about that later in the course.

+Then go on the correct url depending on your exercise, for example: `http://localhost:3000/exercises/03-interview`